macphersoncole/Daylight-Saving-Calculator/README.md

 - Input your desired sunrise and sunset times.
 - Specify your location (latitude and longitude).
 - Get a recommended time offset and see how sunrise/sunset times vary across the year.
 - Web interface for easy access, hosted on GitHub Pages.
-(TBI)

 ### Use Case